Zeta-and-Company/pydistinto/howto.md

 	- ranksum: Wilcoxon rank-sum test
 	- chi_square: Chi-Squared Test
 	- LLR: Log-Likelihood-Ratio test
-	- tf-idf: tf-idf weighted absolute frequencies based measure
+	- tf_idf: tf-idf-weighted absolute frequencies based measure

 ## When using pydistinto for research, how can it be referenced?